qiuyue1993/Notes/CVPR2020/Reading list.md

 Abstract:  In this paper, we introduce UnrealText, an efficient image synthesis method that renders realistic images via a 3D graphics engine.
 3D synthetic engine provides realistic appearance by rendering scene and text as a whole, and allows for better text region proposals with access to precise scene information, e.g. normal and even object meshes.

 - Deep Relational Reasoning Graph Network for Arbitrary Shape Text Detection (**Oral**)

+Abstract: We propose a novel unified relational reasoning graph network for arbitrary shape text detection.

+Method: An innovative local graph bridges a text proposal model via Convolutional Neural Network (CNN) and a deep relational reasoning network via Graph Convolutional Network (GCN), making our network end-to-end trainable.
+To be concrete, every text instance will be divided into a series of small rectangular components, and the geometry attributes (e.g., height, width, and orientation) of the small components will be estimated by our text proposal model.
+Given the geometry attributes, the local graph construction model can roughly establish linkages between different text components.
+For further reasoning and deducing the likelihood of linkages between the component and its neighbors, we adopt a graph-based network to perform deep relational reasoning on local graphs.

 - ABCNet:Real-Time Scene Text Spotting With Adaptive Bezier-Curve Network (**Oral**)